nicolas-steenhout/main-live/_posts/2024-10-03-alt-text-for-avatars.md

 * Clothing style
 * Hair style
 * Facial hair
-* Does the person use glasses or hearing aids?
+* Does the person use glasses or hearing aids or other assistive tech?
+* Anything else that is striking about this person that says something!

 This information helps us form a mental image of the person we're interacting with.